 M.A., History, Western Michigan University (1963)

-After graduating, Mann was employed at Western Michigan University’s archives for over 30 years, retiring in 1995.
+After receiving him M.A., Mann was employed at Western Michigan University’s archives for over 30 years, retiring in 1995.
 His tireless efforts to add significant materials to the archives made a lasting impact with the donation of his personal collection with materials dating back to 1838.
 Early in his career, he was active in many organizations and was one of the founding members of the Kalamazoo Valley Genealogical Society.

 He went on to teach in the public schools for eight years, six of them in Kalamazoo.

 Mann became professionally affiliated with WMU when he began serving in 1963 as an appointed, grant-based field representative for Archives and Regional History Collections.
 The University appointed him head of both of those units just five years later.